adamkurth/reborn_dev/doc/source/sampling_binning.rst

 to insert 2D slices into 3D maps (for example, by histogramming).
 There is also the need to work with standard coordinates that arise due to algorithms such as the Fast Fourier Transform.
-Here we discuss the conventions that will be used consistently within bornagain, and some of the tools that are available for manipulating density maps.
+Here we discuss the conventions that will be used consistently within reborn, and some of the tools that are available for manipulating density maps.

 Sampling and Binning